jennifertran/DevMatch/README.md

-# README
+# DevMatch

-[Upskill](http://upskillcourses.com) Software-as-a-Service Ruby on Rails App
+A Software-as-a-Service app using Ruby on Rails

+## Features

+* A user interface
+* Login/logout system with authentication
+* Email notifications
+* Subscription payments for premium services